laravel/docs/helpers.md

     // '...is my na...'

-The `radius` option defaults to `100`, and it allows to define the number of characters that should appear on each side of the truncated string.
+The `radius` option, which defaults to `100`, allows you to define the number of characters that should appear on each side of the truncated string.

-Also, you may use the `omission` option to change the string that will be prepended and appended to the truncated string:
+In addition, you may use the `omission` option to change the string that will be prepended and appended to the truncated string:

     use Illuminate\Support\Str;